trahier/RL_project_sailing/README.md

 **This is the ultimate challenge of RL**: Training an agent on known environments and evaluating its ability to generalize to unseen conditions - the core goal of reinforcement learning.

-### Installation Requirements
+## Installation

-To set up the environment, we recommend using a virtual environment:
+We recommend using a virtual environment:

 ```bash
 # Create a virtual environment